tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 **Recursive feature elimination**<br>
 Select features by recursively considering smaller and smaller sets of features.
-First, the estimator is trained on the initial set of features and the importance of each feature is obtained either through a `coef_` or through a `feature_importances_` attribute.
+First, the estimator is trained on the initial set of features, and the importance of each feature is obtained either through a `coef_` or through a `feature_importances_` attribute.
 Then, the least important features are pruned from current set of features.
 That procedure is